dzsolly/el8-repo-installer/README.md

 ⚠️ Note: Make sure to select the version matching your system (e.g., 8.x) and the desktop edition if you are using this script in a desktop environment.

 ---

-🆓 Free Access to RHEL

-While Red Hat Enterprise Linux (RHEL) is generally a subscription-based distribution, you can access it for free through the Red Hat Developer Subscription.
-This provides full access to RHEL 8.x for development and testing purposes, but is not intended for production servers.

----